siddharthvnk1008/DocsAppChat/README.md

 version 3: Done
 1. Get the app to work offline - where message is stored locally and sent to server once internet is on  (Done)

-Libary used
+#Libary used

-!> Sugar for database
+1> Sugar for database
 2> Retrofit for api call
 3> rxJava  for async work
 4> Workmanager to work app in offline mode